Yesidh/Quick/README.md

 - djangorestframework-simplejwt==4.4.0
 - editors(Emacs and Pycharm)
 - OS(Linux Mint)
+- virtualenv 15.1.0

 ========================================================================================
 ## Using CRUD and endpoints step by step
 ========================================================================================

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+Important: this deployment is for linux system, for other SO some things change.
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+### software requirements:
+- Make sure that you use python 3: [How to install python 3](https://realpython.com/installing-python/#how-to-install-python-on-linux)
+- Make sure that you use virtual enviroments: [How Does a Virtual Environment Work?](https://realpython.com/python-virtual-environments-a-primer/#how-does-a-virtual-environment-work)
+- Make sure that you are using git: [Getting Started - Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 ## Contributing
 -- Yesid Gutierrez - Software Engineer
 ## Versioning